timigod/api_doc/source/protocol/drone_delivery.html.md

 The following document describes the communication protocol for a cargo delivery service provided by an autonomous drone.
 It includes the format for both the request for a delivery service (also referred to as `need`) and the response sent by drones that `bid` on providing the delivery service.

-For example, a user is looking for a drone to pick up a small tube containing corrosive materials from his doorstep and deliver it to a friend's backyard.
+For example, a user is looking for a drone to pick up a small tube containing corrosive materials from their doorstep and deliver it to a friend's backyard.

 > Need